SAP-samples/abap-platform-rap620/exercises/ex1/README.md

    4. Press the **Create** button.

       Using the create button we can in principle create data without performing any additional implementations.
-      However as you would see, there is not business logic in place that would prevent you from entering meaningless data.
+      However, there is no business logic in place that would prevent you from entering meaningless data.
-      Also administrative fields are displayed which you would probaly not like to be displayed all in a productive appliacation.
+      Also administrative fields are displayed which you would probaly not like to be displayed in a productive appliacation.
-      We will fix this by removing certain ````@UI.lineitem.label```` and ````@UI.identification.label```` annotations in the following exercise  **[Exercise 2: Adapt the generated code](../ex2/README.md)**.
+      We will fix this by removing certain `@UI.lineitem.label` and `@UI.identification.label` annotations in the following exercise  **[Exercise 2: Adapt the generated code](../ex2/README.md)**.
       In this exercise we will also implement a determination that calculates a semantic key for the **InventoryID**.

       ![Preview App](images/preview_app_0030.png)